Tyovaish/ReverseRecipeSite/README.md

 # ReverseCookBook

 ---Linux/UNIX Instructions---
-On UNIX and Linux, install apache2 and php and clone files in /var/www/html/reversecb In browser, go to localhost/reversecb
+On UNIX and Linux, install apache2, php, and oci.
+Clone files in /var/www/html/reversecb In browser, go to localhost/reversecb

 ---macOS Instructions---